OWASP/OdTM/README.md

 The OdTM framework implements an ontological approach to the threat modelling (architectural/design security analysis) of computer systems.
 The approach is based on a base threat model, domain-specific threat models, and context security patterns and threats.
+Also it includes a set of software tools for automation of the threat modelling.

 The base threat model enables creation of various domain-specific threat models.
 Each domain-specific threat model holds a set of typical components of some type of computer systems (architectural domain),